To join the new STXARES send a blank email to This email address is being protected from spambots. You need JavaScript enabled to view it.

 - Find out where you should set up

-- Inform the Liaison of your capabilities, voice, data, who you can contact
+- Inform the Liaison of your capabilities, voice, data, and who you can contact

 - Confirm with Red Cross Your Tactical Call Sign & Cell number